What is Scandinavian minimalism?

 That's because the traditional Nordic house is a product of its environment.
 Scandinavian design is inspired by functionality, the result of the harsh northern European climate.
 The temperatures and rugged terrain have made quality and durability key aspects of Scandinavian minimalist style, but without sacrificing comfort.

 Minimalism comes from necessity, not aesthetics.
 It has substance.
 Scandinavian design offers efficiency, which creates beauty in its simplicity.

 The introduction of a major Scandinavian furniture brand in cities around the world meant that many thought they had direct access to a Nordic home.

-However, there is no easy minimalism to achieve.
-There is no way to achieve the characteristic 'scandi style ' through flatpack single.
+However, there is no such thing as easy minimalism.
+There is no way to achieve the characteristic scandi style through flatpack alone.

-Scandinavian minimalism is about buying quality, buying little and getting each object to create impact.buying little and making each object create an impact.
-That's not to say you can't find quality in mass market stores, quite the contrary, but a true Nordic home is not about choosing between shelves and shelves of the same item in different colors.
+Scandinavian minimalism is all about buying quality, buying little and getting each object to create impact.buying little and making each object create an impact.
+That's not to say you can't find quality in mass market stores, quite the contrary, but a true Nordic home isn't about choosing between shelves and shelves of the same item in different colors.
 It's about spending time and effort to find the perfect piece for you and your home.
-Commodifying this is ideologically opposed to the principles that many are trying to emulate.
+To commoditize this is ideologically opposed to the principles many are trying to emulate.

-Nothing should fill the space in the Nordic house.
-It's about letting objects speak by placing them on clean, high-quality, unadorned surfaces.
-Built to last, be appreciated, and tough.
+Nothing should clutter the space in the Nordic home.
+It's about letting objects do the talking by placing them on clean, high-quality surfaces with no frills.
+Built to last, to be appreciated and durable.

 Light is also essential.
-Huge windows and a bright palette allow the Nordic home to make the most of warm summer days and try to attract and maintain as much light as possible before the long polar nights.
+Huge windows and a bright palette allow the Nordic home to make the most of the warm summer days and try to attract and maintain as much light as possible before the long polar nights.

-Scandinavian minimalism is all about simplicity, purity, and calm.
+Scandinavian minimalism is about simplicity, purity and calm.
 About buying less and buying better.
-Let objects speak while staying functional and comfortable.
+Letting objects speak while remaining functional and comfortable.